matthieuSolente/vml-and-accessibility/README.md

 So on Outlook the Alt here will be well read by the screen reader.

 ## VML component :  v:rect
-### VML component :  v:rect without Alt
+### VML component :  v:rect without Alt :heavy_check_mark:

 Here we surround content in a VML v:rect block.
-It is often the bus to create what is called an absolute positioning or "false absolute"
+It is often used to create what is called an absolute positioning or "faux absolute"

 ```
 <!--[if mso]>